sheepforce/Exckel/README.md

 By calling `exckel --help`, a quick explanation of all possible keywords is provided.

-    exckelargs [OPTIONS]
-      Available command line arguments.
-At least "--wf" and "--exc" must be specified.

-    Common flags:
-         --nocalccubes               Do not calculate cubes for orbitals and CDDs.
-         --norenderimages            Do not render images from cubes.
-      -o --outdir=DIR                Destination for all output files and existing cubes.
-         --vmd=FILE                  VMD executable.
-Default is first vmd executable found on system.
-         --vmdstate=FILE             VMD visualisation state file.
-Used to determine perspective.
-         --vmdstartup=FILE           VMD script to set up general look.
-If none is specified, it will default to your vmdrc.
-         --vmdtemplate=FILE          VMD template script for plotting.
-      -m --multiwfn=FILE             Multiwfn executable.
-Default is first Multiwfn executable found on system
-      -t --tachyon=FILE              Tachyon executable.
-Default is first tachyon executable found on system
-         --pdformat=STRING           Format of the summary to write with Pandoc.
-                                     Any of [docx, odt, latex]
-         --panref=FILE               Reference docx with formatting hints.
-         --wf=FILE                   Wavefunction file (molden or fchk).
-         --exc=FILE                  Quantum chemistry software output file with excited state informations.
-      -i --imgres=INT,INT            Image width x heigth for plotting of cubes.
-      -s --s2filter=FLOAT            Filter excited states by contributions of next higher spin state (applies to plotting and summary).
-         --foscfilter=FLOAT          Filter excited states by minimum oscillator strength (applies only to summary document).
-         --fwhm=FLOAT                Full width at half maximum of the gaussian function used to convolute the stick spectrum.
-         --weightfilter=FLOAT        Minimum weight of an excitation to write to the summary. (default 0.01)
-         --energyfilter=FLOAT,FLOAT  Energy range (eV) of the excited states of interest and plot range for spectrum.
-         --states=[INT]              Plot specific states and ignore all other criteria in the summary.
-Give as "[a,b,c]" -? --help                      Display help message
-      -V --version                   Print version information

 At least `--wf` and `--exc` must be set and point to your wavefunction file respective your quantum chemistry output file (with excited state information).